Why a Foundation?

 A Look at Library Funding

-The Library's $28 million annual budget is funded from the state income tax through the biennial operating budget (50%) and through a county levy (property tax; 42%), as well as miscellaneous sources (8%).
-The other public library systems in Montgomery County (Oakwood, Germantown, Washington-Centerville) are funded the same way.
-Germantown and Washington-Centerville both work in partnership with community foundations for additional funding revenue for special projects.
-Wright Memorial Library in Oakwood has a separate foundation to support its mission although the population of the city is only 9,152 (2012 census).
-Dayton Metro Library is ranked among the highest in the Nation for usage and satisfaction by the Library Journal, surfacing to the top 4% of our peers out of more than 7000 systems throughout the country.
+The Library's annual budget is funded from Ohio's Public Library Fund through the biennial operating budget (50%) and a county levy through property tax (35%), as well as miscellaneous sources (reserves, earnings, services, donations, etc. 15%).
+Other public library systems in Montgomery County are funded in a similar way.
+Beyond public funding, Germantown and Washington-Centerville both work in partnership with community foundations to seek donations to support special projects.
+Like Dayton Metro, Wright Memorial Library in Oakwood has a separate foundation to support its mission.

-The Foundation is here to amplify these new, modern spaces with exciting programs and unique offerings.
-Special literacy projects, support for kindergarten readiness, partnerships with college/career preparation programs, enhanced programs, cutting edge technology, and engaging public art to fill these beautiful new spaces are just some of the projects that can be funded through the Foundation.
+The bond issue passed with overwhelming support in 2012 is making the Libraries for a Smarter Future plan a reality with the expansion of the Main Library, the building of 11 new Branches, and the renovation of 5 Branches.
+The Foundation helps amplify these new, modern spaces with exciting programs and unique offerings.
+Special literacy projects, support for kindergarten readiness, partnerships with college/career preparation programs, enhanced programs, cutting edge technology, and engaging public art to fill these beautiful new spaces are just some of the projects that are funded through the Foundation.

-The Dayton Metro Library Foundation provides support for the special initiatives of the Library that might otherwise go unfunded.
+The Dayton Metro Library Foundation provides support for special initiatives of the Library that might otherwise go unfunded.